Rezident16/capstone-fullstackers/proposal.md

 - Messages
     - A text that user can send in chat for a specific stock and will be displayed.

+# High Level Requirements

+- Create a message by the user (USER)
+- Edit the message by the user (USER)
+- Delete the message by the user (USER/ADMIN)
+- Display the stocks for that specific chat (authenticated)
+- Display likes/dislikes for the message post (authenticated)
+- Add a like/dislike to (USER)
+- Update Like/Dislike (user)
+- Create Stock(User/Admin)
+- Update Stock(Admin)
+- Delete Stock(Admin)

 # User Stories

 ## Messages